haroonnoor1/discreete_structures_project/README.md

-this is our our project of discreete structures project which is online portal for the students which
+this is our our project of discreete structures project which is online portal for the students